Workholding Technology for CNC Rapid Prototyping and Low Volume Machining

 - Eliminates part distortion and defacing caused by mechanical clamping forces

 - Bonding the part takes place outside the machine cycle

 Universal Fixture Kit

-The Universal Fixture Kit includes inserts, pins and articulating arms that can be set up to hold a workpiece for 5 and even 6-sided tool access.
+The Universal Fixture Kit includes gripper arms and locator assemblies that can be set up to hold a workpiece for five- and even six-sided tool access.

 Manufacturers often have to machine “hard-to-hold” metallic workpieces using conventional fixturing.
 In these special cases, machined feature quality typically suffers from set-up related errors, or set-up lead time suffers from the extra time necessary to check and correct for them.
-In this case, the Blue Photon Workholding system was used to secure a “hard-to-hold” bracket casting for low volume machining at a contract manufacturer.
-A comparison to the existing conventional solution revealed that the PAAW technology yielded substantially better machined feature quality, machining lead time, and machining cost.
+In this case, the Blue Photon workholding system was used to secure a “hard-to-hold” bracket casting for low volume machining at a contract manufacturer.
+A comparison to the existing conventional solution revealed that the ultraviolet workholding technology yielded substantially better machined feature quality, lead time and cost.